-This highly rated inflatable kayak is available in either solo or tandem model and is made of heavy-duty puncture-resistant vinyl.
+This highly rated inflatable kayak is available in either solo or tandem models and is made of heavy-duty puncture-resistant vinyl.
 There are two separate air chambers and an inflatable I-beam for added stability.

 The closed deck with included cargo net makes it easy to tie down and access your gear.
-The seat is adjustable or removable altogether, so you can get just the right fit.
-There are grab lines included on both ends, and that makes it easy to pull your kayak to shore or tie it up when you are not using it.
+The seat is adjustable or removable altogether so that you can get just the right fit.
+Grab lines are included on both ends, making it easy to pull your kayak to shore or tie it up when you are not using it.

 The Intex Challenger series includes one paddle, a hi-output pump, and a carry bag.
-At 27 pounds, this kayak is very easy to transport and take with you.
-The tandem version weighs 35 pounds and has a 400-pound weight capacity and comes with two paddles.
+At 27 pounds, this kayak is easy to transport and take with you.
+The tandem version weighs 35 pounds, has a 400-pound weight capacity, and comes with two paddles.

 Easy to transport